Paul Mones: Legal career

 Mones has also been quoted as an expert on child's rights advocacy and sexual abuse cases.
-Interviews with Mones about his work have appeared in segments for television news shows such as CNN, Frontlines, Oprah, 60 Minutes, and 20/20.
+Interviews with Mones about his work have appeared in segments for television news shows such as CNN, Frontline, Oprah, 60 Minutes, and 20/20.

 Writing

 In 1985, Mones authored the study The Relationship Between Parricide and Child Abuse: An Overview, on the relationship between parricide and child abuse.
 In his work, Mones argued that his case studies that the primary reason teens killed their parents was because they believed no one would help end their abuse, and that the abuse was likely to escalate into their own demise.